hadasi6/hadasi6/README.md

 🌊 I dive into deep waters and embrace every challenge with a "can do" spirit and a firm commitment to high <br>
 &nbsp;&nbsp;&nbsp;&nbsp; standards—ensuring I overcome obstacles in the best possible way.

-🌱 I value continuous growth and the power of diverse ideas, always bringing fresh energy and dedication to every task.
+🌱 I value continuous growth and the power of diverse ideas, always bringing fresh energy and dedication to every <br>
+&nbsp;&nbsp;&nbsp;&nbsp; task.

 🛠️ **Skills:** Python / Java / C / C++ / Git